shill2018-betterco/better/README.md

 * Fork this repo
 * Push your changes
 * Open a pull request
+* Submit a .zip of your project build via the Greenhouse link

 Please contact us if you have any questions.